 1989 - Defender and apprentice decorator Barry Jones signed from his hometown club Prescot Cables for a £500 donation.
 He only ever made one senior appearance for the reds, in our 1-0 UEFA Cup defeat against Kuusysi Lahti in Finland in October 1991.

-1918 - We trounced Manchester United 5-1 in a Wartime League match at Anfield.
-Arthur Metcalf and Thomas Bennett both bagged braces, with Donald Mackinlay also on the scoresheet.
+1918 - We trounced United 5-1 in a Wartime League match at Anfield.
+Arthur Metcalf and Thomas Bennett both bagged braces, with Donald McKinlay also on the scoresheet.

 Disappointment against the Potters